69070174-Ratchapon/PSCP-69070174/README.md

-For submitting the PSCP course assignment
+For submitting the PSCP course assignment.